zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ## 🧰 Windfish interactive disassembler

-Most disassembly projects are presented as a bunch of text files, with barely any of the interactive tooling .
+Most disassembly projects are presented as a bunch of text files, with barely any of the interactive tooling.
 A bare-bone syntax highlighting when lucky — but no navigation, code structure or type inference one can expect when working on modern languages.

 This is where disassembly IDEs fill a gap.
 Instead of text files, they present an interactive and navigable view of the code.
 They also usually feature an integrated disassembler, pictures rendering, ties with an emulator for live code inspection, and so on.
 A notable example is [DiztinGUIsh](https://github.com/IsoFrieze/DiztinGUIsh), a disassembler for Super NES games.